Lymphatus/libcaesium/README.md

 but with a smaller size (10-12% usually).
 PNG is lossless, so libcaesium will always perform optimization rather than compression.
 GIF optimization is possible, but currently not supported.
-WebP optimization is also possible, but it will probably result in a bigger output file as it's well suited to losslessly convert from PNG or JPEG.s
+WebP's optimization is also possible, but it will probably result in a bigger output file as it's well suited to losslessly convert from PNG or JPEG.s